aysanaghazadeh/CAP/README.md

-# Paper Title: \'CAP: Evaluation of Persuasive and Creative Image Generation\'
+# \'CAP: Evaluation of Persuasive and Creative Image Generation\'
 (ICCV 2025)

 ## Abstract